Gerry DiNardo: Indiana

 After the XFL folded, DiNardo moved on to become head coach of the Indiana Hoosiers in 2002.
 He was largely unsuccessful in the Big Ten Conference, never winning more than three games in a season, and was fired after the 2004 season.

 Post-coaching career

 Starting in 2005, DiNardo worked as a college football analyst for ESPN and could be heard weekly as part of College GameDay.
 He currently works as a studio analyst for the Big Ten Network and college football expert for WSCR's Boers and Bernstein radio show in Chicago.

 DiNardo also owned DeAngelo's Italian Restaurant in Bloomington, Indiana.

 Family

 DiNardo was born in Howard Beach, Queens.
 He is the youngest son of Pasquale Richard DiNardo and Maria Inez DiNardo and has three brothers, John, Robert, and Lawrence.
-He currently lives in Chicago, Illinois with his wife, Terri.
+He currently lives in Sandestin Beach Resort inside the gates of the exclusive Burnt Pine neighborhood in Miramar Beach Florida with his wife, Terri.
 He has two children, Kate and Michael.